17 interesting facts about Catalonia

 -

 The Catalan Atlas was published in 1375.
-It should become one of the most important works in the cartography of the Middle Ages, since Catalan cartographers created cards that concentrated on the Mediterranean, which means that a large part of the inscription and decoration is the other way around.
+It would become one of the most important works in medieval cartography, as Catalan cartographers created maps focused on the Mediterranean, meaning much of the inscription and decoration is reversed.
 (Source: British Museum)

 -